FauziaShafi/Portfolio/README.md

 ## Description

-In this activity, we have to create portfolio page from scratch.
+This week's activity was to create a webpage from scratch.
+The website needs to be responsive, and all the links should work properly.

 ## Usage